-Where there is more than one executor, the executors are jointly responsible for administering the estate (the deceased’s property and possessions), but it is normal practice to agree that one executor will take a leading role.
-The executors may also decide to appoint a solicitor to give them advice and handle the paperwork involved.
+Where there is more than one executor, the executors are jointly responsible for administering the estate (the deceased’s property and possessions).
+It is normal for one executor to take a leading role.
+The executors may also decide to appoint a solicitor to give them advice and handle paperwork.

 If the will does not name any executors, or none of the named individuals agrees to act as the executor, then a beneficiary can apply to administer the estate.
 If there is no will, a relative can administer the estate.
 If the relatives cannot agree among themselves who should act as administrator, priority is given to the closest adult relative – starting with the spouse (or registered civil partner).

-Most executors and administrators use solicitors to advise them on dealing with the estate – helping with formalities, advising on tax, helping to sell the assets and pay off the debts, dealing with distributions to beneficiaries, and preparing estate accounts.
-It is strongly advisable to do so if:
+Most executors and administrators use solicitors to advise them on dealing with the estate.
+A good solicitor can help you deal with formalities, advise on tax, help sell the assets and pay off the debts, deal with distributions to beneficiaries, and prepare estate accounts.

 Wills usually authorise a professional to charge their professional fees to the estate, but not other executors (who can only reclaim their expenses).
-Ask for an estimate of fees before instructing your solicitor.
+Get an estimate of fees before instructing your solicitor.

-In practice, you may want to get in touch with any close relatives and other major beneficiaries.
-Keeping them informed can help minimise any tensions or potential disputes.
+In practice, you may want to get in touch with close relatives and other major beneficiaries.
+Keep them informed to minimise tensions or potential disputes.

-Unless the deceased’s estate was small and straightforward, dealing with the finances can be a complicated and drawn out process.
-To start with, you need to identify all the different financial affairs that need to be dealt with.
+Unless the deceased’s estate is small and straightforward, as executor you may find it complicated to deal with.
+To start with, you need to identify all the financial affairs to be dealt with.

 1. Contact the deceased’s bank(s) as soon as possible.
-They can freeze any bank accounts and will also be able to provide you with a list of any direct debits or standing orders related to the account.
+They can freeze any bank accounts and will be able to provide you with a list of Direct Debits or standing orders related to the account.
 (You can also check through past bank statements.)

-2. Make sure you have a supply of copies of the death certificate.
-Almost everyone you deal with will want to see a copy of the death certificate; in most cases, this will need to be an official copy (provided by the Registrar of Births, Marriages and Deaths) rather than a photocopy.
+2. Make sure you have several copies of the death certificate.
+Almost everyone you deal with will want to see one.
+In most cases, this will need to be an official copy (provided by the Registrar of Births, Marriages and Deaths).

-3. Check through any paperwork to help identify organisations you need to contact.
+3. Check through paperwork to help identify organisations you need to contact.
 These may include:

 6. Make arrangements to ensure that property and other assets are properly looked after until they can be sold or distributed.
 Practical points include ensuring that:

 7. You will probably want to open a new bank account to handle all the money relating to the estate.
-This helps you keep the estate finances separate from your own personal affairs and maintain a record of everything.
+This helps you keep the estate finances separate from your own and makes it easier to keep track of everything.